- View Offline

 - Exporting files for Flash

 - Making movies via the Render Queue

 With this comprehensive workshop, you can simply sit back and watch as I demonstrate each of the steps for you.
 If you feel like following along with me, all the files required to do so are provided for you.
-Now, these videos are short and easily digested, so you won't get bogged down with technical jargon either.
-As I like to explain difficult concepts and easy to understand, real world terminology.
-So, what are you waiting for?
-Jump right in and become the greatest animator who ever lived. (music playing)
+Now, these videos are short and easily digested so you won't get bogged down with technical jargon either as I like to explain difficult concepts in easy to understand, real world terminology.
+So what are you waiting for?
+Jump right in and become the greatest animator who ever lived.